 Garmin Forerunner 35

 The Garmin Forerunner 35 may not be as feature-rich as Forerunner 920XT but it is also not as expensive.
-Regardless, Forerunner 35 contains the key features you would need and that would never leave you along the race.
+The Forerunner 35 offers the key features you’ll need for the race without the high price tag.

-It still meets all the above-mentioned requirements and can provide basic metrics such as heart rate, pace and calories burned.
+The Forerunner still meets all the above-mentioned requirements.
+It has built-in GPS and can provide basic metrics such as heart rate (wrist-based, so no need for chest strap), pace and calories burned.
 Similar with other Garmin watches, you may sync it to Garmin Connect app to see more of your data.

 Forerunner 35 does not offer much but if you are looking for the watch that best combines functionality and price, then this may be the one most apt for you.